rosell-dk/js-expression/README.md

 # js-expression

 This library allows you to tokenize, parse and evaluate javascript expressions.
+No more, no less.
 No eval()!

-*Although the library is functional, it is not quite ready for production*.
-But cheer up.
-I got this far in less than a week and I'm eager to finish it!
+Note: Although the library is functional, it is not *quite* ready for production.
+Soon, my friend.

 ## Usage: